slebras/index_runner/README.md

 docker-compose up
 ```

-Run the tests (servers must be running):
+Run the tests (servers need not be running, and will be shut down if they are):

 ```sh
 make test